Author: Lindsay Champion

 The dual narration is very effective in Someday, Somewhere.
 It is interesting to see what Dominique and Ben think of each other before they formally meet, and more suspense is added to the story.
 Because we don’t get as personal with the characters, it allows for some shocking twists and that you honestly don’t see coming.
 I find that sometimes it can be difficult to give both characters different voices when using multiple perspectives, but Lindsay Champion nailed it.

-Someday, Somewhere is a heart-wrenching story about music and hardship.
+Someday, Somewhere by Lindsay Champion is a heart-wrenching story about music and hardship.
 The main characters are both enjoyable and have their flaws.
 The use of multiple perspectives is excellent, and it brings a lot of emotion to the story.
 This book will captivate any reader, and I would definitely recommend it.